A fight for Samantha: Corner Brook mother suing N.L. judicial system | CBC News

 A statement of defence has yet to be filed in the lawsuit.

-Piercey figures it will be 3-5 years before the matter is settled.
+Piercey figures it will be three to five years before the matter is settled.

 She doesn't know what will happen, and some days she wonders if the fight is worth it.